gbraad/mscrolls-brahman/ifi/ifi.md

 * `usewith: "use {1:name} with {2:name}"`
   Set the "use X with Y" command, for drag-and-drop, to the given format string.
 The string is any text with allowable embedded substitution codes.
 For the allowable codes see `unuse`.
 The string above is the default.

+* `compassgo: "{1:id}"`
+   Set the `command` sent when a valid compass direction is clicked. `id` in this case is one of the words; "north", "northeast", "east", "southeast", "south", "southwest", "west", "northwest", "up", "down", "in" or "out".
+The default is to send just the word.
+For example if you wished to receive the `command`, `go` _direction_, the `compassgo` string would be `"go {1:id}"`.

 ### pictureobj